harrietrc/loadimpact-docs/jekyll/_v4/getting-started/sample-script.md

 The sample test script provided in this article is intended to be an example to the overall structure of a script, features available, and examples of how to implement those features.

-Feel free to edit the script, as needed, or use it unedited to test Load Impact's test system.
+Feel free to edit the script, as needed, or use it unedited to test LoadImpact's test system.

 ## Script